Flyers notch commanding 6-1 win over Sabres

 Kevin Hayes and Sean Couturier had two assists apiece for the Flyers, who improved to 12-2-4 at home.
 Flyers goaltender Carter Hart made 16 saves.

-Buffalo's Jack Eichel, who has a 17-game streak with at least one point, was a late scratch with an upper-body injury.
+Buffalo's Jack Eichel, who had a 17-game streak with at least one point, was a late scratch with an upper-body injury.
 The league also ruled that because Eichel missed the game with an injury, his point-scoring streak has now come to an end.
-Victor Olofsson scored the lone goal for the Sabres, who dropped their third in a row.
+Victor Olofsson scored the lone goal for the Sabres, who dropped their third in a row (0-2-1).

 Sabres goaltender Carter Hutton struggled the entire game and stopped 23 shots.
 The Flyers went ahead 1-0 at 13:04 of the first period when Vorobyev recorded his first goal of the season.
-The shot appeared to deflect off Buffalo's Conor Sheary, but Vorobyev was credited with the goal.
+The shot appeared to deflect off Buffalo's Conor Sheary.

 Soon after at 15:32, Hayes beat Sheary to a loose puck, spun around and sent a pass to van Riemsdyk, who scored for a 2-0 advantage.
 Philadelphia continued to dominate as Niskanen connected on the power play at 17:05 for a 3-0 lead.